AFAgarap/pt-clustering-ae/README.md

 ### Clustering on Samples

-We used a k-Means clustering model on the MNIST and Fashion-MNIST datasets with the *k-means++* initialization and with $k = 10$ since there are 10 classes in both MNIST and Fashion-MNIST, and trained it for 500 iterations per dataset input.
+We used a k-Means clustering model on the MNIST and Fashion-MNIST datasets with the *k-means++* initialization and with _k = 10_ since there are 10 classes in both MNIST and Fashion-MNIST, and trained it for 500 iterations per dataset input.
 The first input is the original data representation, the second is the reconstructed data by the VAE model, and the third is the latent code from the VAE model.

 As we have seen in Figures 3 and 4, the clusters in the learned latent data representation are denser when compared to the clusters in the original data and in the reconstructed data.
 The clustering performance as shown in the Voronoi digrams (see Figure 5 and 6) is at its best when we use the latent data representation.